oxfordcontrol/Clarabel.jl/README.md

 __For more information see the Clarabel Documentation ([stable](https://oxfordcontrol.github.io/ClarabelDocs/stable) |  [dev](https://oxfordcontrol.github.io/ClarabelDocs/dev)).__

-Clarabel is also available in a Rust / Python implementation.
+Clarabel is also available in a Rust implementation with additional language interfaces.
 See [here](https://github.com/oxfordcontrol/Clarabel.rs).

 ## Features